Skip to Main Content

 Lopez, E., & Gaspard, C..
 (2018, November 14).
 Website Assessment Tool (Version 1). figshare. https://doi.org/10.6084/m9.figshare.7342760.v1

 Qualities of Reputable Journals

-- Editors and editorial board consists of recognized experts in the field
+- Editors and the editorial board consist of recognized experts in the field

-- Journal is affiliated with or was established by scholarly or academic institution or organization
+- Journal is affiliated with or was established by a scholarly or academic institution or organization

-- Peer-review process is rigorous and clearly explained on website
+- Peer-review process is rigorous and clearly explained on the website

 - Articles fall within the scope of the publication

-- Fee structure is clearly explained and easy to find on website
+- Fee structure is clearly explained and easy to find on the website

 - Journal has an ISSN

 - Copyright and usage rights are clearly stated (e.g. Creative Commons License CC By license)

 - Journal is registered on UlrichsWeb Global Serials Directory

 - Journal is listed in the Directory of Open Access Journals (DOAJ).

 - Some questionable journals appear in directories such as DOAJ, so this should not be your only criterion when evaluating journals.